Mark Linn-Baker: Career

 He developed and performed in a two-man comedy show, The Laundry Hour, with Lewis Black, in the early 1980s.

 He appeared in the 1983 Broadway version of the Doonesbury comic strip.
 He appeared in Laughter on the 23rd Floor in 1993; the 1996 revival of A Funny Thing Happened on the Way to the Forum; the 1998 Roundabout Theatre Company production of A Flea in Her Ear; the 2003 musical A Year with Frog and Toad; and the 2006 comedy Losing Louie.

 His film debut was a small part in Woody Allen's 1979 film Manhattan.
 The majority of Linn-Baker's scenes were cut from the film.
-Three years later, he landed a far more memorable film role partly inspired by Allen himself, playing Benjy Stone in the 1982 comedy film My Favorite Year alongside Peter O'Toole.
+Three years later, he landed a far more memorable film role, playing Benjy Stone in the 1982 comedy film My Favorite Year alongside Peter O'Toole.
 In a manner similar to his future role in Perfect Strangers, Linn-Baker played the straight man to O'Toole's outrageous character, Alan Swann.

 Having attained success on stage and the big screen, Linn-Baker began to turn his sights toward television.
 In 1983, he appeared in an unsold detective show pilot called O'Malley.
 The following year saw a role on the television movie The Ghost Writer, and in the summer series The Comedy Zone.
 Soon, Linn-Baker was appearing in several high-profile television shows.
 He guest-starred on a 1984 episode of Miami Vice as Bonzo Barry and portrayed hapless office worker Phil West on a 1985 episode of Moonlighting titled "Atlas Belched".
 Linn-Baker starred with Charles Kimbrough in the 1985 CBS pilot The Recovery Room, a sitcom about a bar located across from a major city hospital and its inhabitants.
 Airing as a special that summer, the pilot did not lead to a regular series.
 Between parts, Linn-Baker also appeared during this time in television commercials pitching products ranging from Kellogg's Nutri-Grain to Kraft's Life Savers.